-Salespeople have come up with a number of closing techniques to help soften prospect resistance and put him in a buying mood.
+Salespeople have come up with a number of closing techniques to help soften prospect resistance and put them in a buying mood.
 These closing techniques can be quite powerful and should be used only as appropriate.
-A salesperson should never use a closing technique to bludgeon a prospect in the buying something that he doesn't really want or need.
+A salesperson should never use a closing technique to bludgeon a prospect in the buying something that they don't really want or need.
 Closing techniques are best used when the prospect is close to buying but is held back by an unreasonable concern.

 The salesperson's attitude towards closing has changed quite a bit since the days of Glengarry Glen Ross.
 Most salespeople view closing as the opportunity to provide a prospect with something that will be of benefit to him.
 As a result, hard closes are a lot less popular these days.
 Unfortunately, some salespeople have moved so far on this spectrum that they believe ALL closing is inappropriate.

 In a perfect world this might be the case, but in reality, some form of closing is necessary for almost every sales situation.
 Fear of change holds back prospects for making the final leap into buying, so salespeople need to offer them that little push to move them beyond that fear.
 If you don't abuse the close, it's a perfectly valid and necessary sales tool.